antoxa91/SecretGallery/README.md

 :white_check_mark: Pictures can be added or removed.
 View in full screen using double tap and tap gesture.

+:white_check_mark: If you take a screenshot, the content will be hidden.

 :white_check_mark: On the start screen, a button to unlock with a gradient and a shimmer.

 :white_check_mark: You can set your own password.
 When switching to the background or closing the application is automatically blocked.